 Full-time employees are eligible for local sick leave.
-10-month employees receive 5 days (up to 40 hours) per year, 11-month employees receive 6 days (up to 48 hours) per year, and 12-month employees receive 7 days (up to 56 hours) per year.
+10-month employees receive 5 days per year, 11-month employees receive 6 days per year, and 12-month employees receive 7 days per year.
 A day of local leave is equivalent to the number of hours per day in an employee's usual assignment, whether full-time or part-time.